 You may surprise yourself with what you can get accomplished with some clear cut goals, restrictions on email, Facebook and Twitter and well scheduled breaks to help recharge and rejuvenate yourself.
 I highly recommend Tony Schwartz’s The Power Of Full Engagement or you can watch this great presentation at Google explaining our cyclical energy and the importance of proper work day breaks.

-The magic bullet I’m going to reveal for making money in 2018 worked in 2017 and will probably also work in 2019 (and maybe even a few years after that).
+The magic bullet I’m going to reveal for making money has worked for me for many years and I feel confident will work for me for years to come.
 If you were to get as close as possible to a magic bullet, it would be as Frank says “a product so exceptionally good, your customers have an experience that is almost magical in their eyes.”

 If you make a really great killer product, it makes selling and therefore making money a whole lot easier.